 A Guide to Starting Hillclimbing and Sprinting by Wil Ker & Ben Hamer

-The HSA have published a handy guide to getting started in Hillcliming and Sprinting by competitors Wil Ker and Ben Hamer who have had extensive competition experience with a turbocharged and modified Minis and more recently an OMS single seater.
+The HSA have published a handy guide (updated for 2017) to getting started in Hillcliming and Sprinting by competitors Wil Ker and Ben Hamer who have had extensive competition experience with a turbocharged and modified Minis and more recently an OMS single seater.
 Ben also sits on the MSA's Sprint and HillClimb sub committee and together, they have an excellent working knowledge of the sport.
 You can download a pdf version of their guide here.